zhengshuai1001/JiKouCompany/README.md

 Obstacles are those frightful things you see when you take your eyes off your goals.

 Wherever you go, no matter what the weather, always bring your own sunshine.

+The greatest project you'll ever work on is you.